 Sure, he had huge homes.
 But without air conditioning, they were sweltering hot in summer.
 And inadequately heated in winter.

-He traveled by chauffeured limo – without heat or air – but his cars frequently broke down on the rough, poorly maintained roads.
+He traveled by chauffeured limo, but there was no heat or air, and his cars frequently broke down on the rough, poorly maintained roads.

-When that happened, he could not call for help or alert friends or business associates that he would be late – or not arriving at all.
+When that happened, he could not call for help or alert friends or business associates.

 If Rockefeller wanted to travel longer distances, he didn’t hop on a plane.
 Crossing the country took weeks.
 So did sailing across the Atlantic and back.

 If he wanted to go shopping, choices were sparse.
 There were no designer clothes.
 No electronic gadgets.